oliveirabruno01/babyagi-asi/README.md

 2. Copy the .env.example file to .env: `cp .env.example .env`.
 This is where you will set the following variables.
 3. Set your OpenAI key and model in the OPENAI_API_KEY, OPENAPI_API_MODEL variables.
 4. Set your OpenA in the OPENAI_API_KEY, OPENAPI_API_MODEL variables.
 6. Set the objective of the task management system in the OBJECTIVE variable.
-Alternatively you can pass it to the script as a quote argument.
 ```
-python babyagi.py ["<objective>"]
+python main.py
 ```
 8. Set the task_list of the system in the TASK_LIST variable.
 9. Run the script.